-I will be teaching a new course titled Applied Affective Computing (CSC 570) at California Polytechnic State University this Spring.
+I am teaching a new course titled Applied Affective Computing (CSC 570) at California Polytechnic State University this Spring.
 This is a graduate-level course for students in Computer Science and Software Engineering programs.

 This is an opportunity for students to apply their software engineering skills, learn about machine learning techniques applied to process human physiological data, understand the importance of human-centered software applications, and be exposed to a variety of sensors and human-computer interaction concepts.